 The Red Cross was able to offer her some financial assistance as well as referral support after the storm passed.

 “This is what we do and what we’re all about,” says Benjamin Williamson, communications director for the Horry County chapter of American Red Cross.
 “We help families get back to a sense of normal and so do the generous folks who help us and volunteer with us.”

 Although the impact was not too bad in Myrtle Beach, the damage caused sometimes is more behind the scenes, with things like infrastructure.

-This New Year, if you’re looking for some way to make a difference by giving back, please consider donating blood.
-Blood donations are always needed and appreciated by The Red Cross.
+This New Year, if you’re looking for a way to make a difference by giving back, please consider donating blood.
+Blood donations are always needed and appreciated by Red Cross.

 “The Red Cross prepared for the worst, and we got lucky that it stayed mostly off the coast,” he continues.
 “Now we need help preparing for the next disaster so we can be ready.
 When you have to mobilize 600 plus volunteers and prepare for the worst, that uses resources.
 We are always preparing and replenishing so we can be at the ready to help others at a moment’s notice.”

 The Red Cross recommends that people also spend some time checking on and replenishing their own emergency kits.